Households CAN use SNAP benefits to buy:

 - Energy drinks that have a supplement facts label are classified by the FDA as supplements, and are therefore not eligible

 Generally live animals and birds are not eligible for purchase with SNAP benefits.
-Live fish such as lobsters and other shellfish may be purchased with SNAP benefits.
+Live seafood such as lobsters, fish and shellfish may be purchased with SNAP benefits.

 Pumpkins, Holiday Gift Baskets, and Special Occasion Cakes